TreacherousDev/Treacherous/README.md

 -------
 -------
 ```
-We then get all non-empty neighbors of (0, 1), as expressed with the symbol \#
+We get all empty von neumann neighbors of X. In this case, the empty neighbors are up, right and left.
 ```
 -------   ---#---
 ---X---   --#X#--